 (a) [in the case of an insurance business transfer scheme or a banking business transfer scheme,] the appropriate [certificate has] been obtained (as to which see Parts I and II of Schedule 12);

-[(aa) in the case of a reclaim fund business transfer scheme, the appropriate certificate has been obtained
+[(aa) in the case of a reclaim fund business

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.